Digiwind/Forms-Discord-Bot/README.md

 **Revisions to this Policy:**

-If we revise this Policy, we will provide at least 7-days notice in our Service’s help command to the revised prior Policy taking effect.
+If we revise this Policy, we will provide at least 7-days notice in our Service’s help command prior to the revised prior Policy taking effect.